sajjadkarimi91/motor-imagery-BCI/README.md

      Biosig plugin for eeglab

 ## Usage:
-Run "main_mi.m" to load, preprocess and extract motor imagery epochs.
+Run "main_pw.m" or "main_ovr.m" to perform A-Z for MI-BCI.